 - Model Topology (Connections) – To describes the layers of neurons and the structure of the connections between them.

 - Activation Function (Transfer Function) – Function to be used by artificial neurons.

 - Learning Algorithm – To find the ideal values of the weights.

 Each “neuron” is a relatively simple element e.g. summing its inputs and applying a threshold to the result, to decide the output of that “neuron”.
 Deep Neural Networks are the first family of algorithms within machine learning that do not require manual feature engineering, rather, they learn on their own by processing and learning the high-level features from raw data.

-The data thrown into the neural network reveal some pattern (hopefully).
+The data thrown into the neural network reveal some patterns (hopefully).
 On the downside, the neural network works as a complete mystery/black box.
 The neural network can find patterns in data but how and why it exists, never tells this secrete so because it can’t explain such matter thus we need a data scientist to do this job.

 Neural Network Working

-Deep Learning uses neural networks to create its foundation of working model architecture.
-A neural network which took the idea of the human brain working for its basic working model has its basic unit a neuron.
+Deep Learning uses neural networks to create its foundation of the working model architecture.
+A neural network that took the idea of the human brain working for its basic working model has its basic unit a neuron.
 Like the human brain artificial neural network mimic the similar information processing model i.e.:

-- The brain does something and gives output without efforts similarly ANNs does some processing and give output.
+- The brain does something and gives output without efforts similarly ANNs do some processing and give output.
 In ANNs it can show and detect that there are some patterns and useful information but can’t tell how and why.